 Latin American Perspectives Lectureship

 Thanks to the generous sponsorship from donors of the Latin American Perspectives Journal, Stanford’s Center for Latin American Studies invites both junior and senior Latin Americanist scholars to campus for short term to lecture, teach, and do research at Stanford.
-Latin American Perspectives Lecturers are selected through a competitive process on the basis of academic qualifications, the quality of research plans, and the relevance of both to the Center's mission and objectives.
+Latin American Perspectives Lecturers are invited on the basis of academic qualifications, the quality of research plans, and the relevance of both to the Center's mission and objectives.
+Preference is given to scholars of traditionally underrepresented groups who have recently published in the Latin American Perspectives Journal (http://latinamericanperspectives.com/).

-Latin American Perspectives Lecturer applicants may propose to lecture, teach a one-unit course or co-teach a course with a Stanford faculty, and engage in research at Stanford University for a period of one to two weeks, enriching the school´s teaching and research on Latin America, while benefiting from collaborative opportunities and resources at Stanford University.
-Appointees receive a round trip economy class airfare, housing subsidy, and a modest stipend.
+The Latin American Perspectives Lecturer gives a public lecture, and may teach a one-unit course or co-teach a course with a Stanford faculty, or engage in research at Stanford University for a period of one week, enriching the school´s teaching and research on Latin America, while benefiting from collaborative opportunities and resources at Stanford University.

 Office facilities at CLAS may be available as space allows.

-Academic Year 2022-23
+Academic Year 2025-26

 REQUIREMENTS

-• Academic Program: A brief proposal (one to two pages) explaining in detail the reason of interest in becoming a Latin American Perspectives Lecturer at CLAS, a proposed public lecture or one-unit course, and the line of research to follow while associated with the University.
-Proposals should state how the proposed research benefits from Stanford's unique resources such as libraries, faculty, and academic programs AND the time period (dates) available for this lecturership.
+• A brief proposal (one to two pages) explaining in detail the reason of interest in becoming a Latin American Perspectives Lecturer at CLAS, a proposed public lecture or one-unit course, and the line of research to follow while associated with the University.
+Proposals should state how the proposed research benefits from Stanford's unique resources such as libraries, faculty, and academic programs AND the time period (dates) available for this lectureship.

 • Curriculum Vitae